AD-May/product-list-with-cart-main/README.md

 ### Continued development

-- [ ] Abstract Javascript further for better conciseness
+- [ ] Abstract functions further for better conciseness and control flow
 - [ ] Implement a branch using React.js
 - [ ] Build out a tablet version of the UI